 The three small mountain lakes, known as Gosauseen, lie one after the other, surrounded by forest and limestone rocks.
-An undemanding 4km walk around the biggest one, the Vorderer Gosausee, will reward you with superb views of the surrounding mountains (1h).
-If you want to explore the rest, walk past the Gosaulacke (Lacke means puddle), and you will get to Hinterer Gosausee, a small green-blue lake enclosed within a host of stunning grey peaks (1h 30min).
+An undemanding walk around the biggest one, the Vorderer Gosausee, will reward you with superb views of the surrounding mountains.
+If you want to explore the rest, walk past the Gosaulacke (Lacke means puddle), and you will get to Hinterer Gosausee, a small green-blue lake enclosed within a host of stunning grey peaks.

-Getting there: From Hallstatt Lahn first take Bus #543 to Gosaumühle (10min) and then change to Bus #542 to Hintertal b.Gosau Gosaukammbahn (24min).
-Traveling by car, this is also where you will find the parking lot.
-The trailhead is easy to find and follow.
+From Hallstatt Lahn, first take Bus #543 to Gosaumühle (10min) and then change to Bus #542 to Hintertal b.Gosau Gosaukammbahn (24min).
+Alternatively, you can drive and park at the same location.
+The trailhead is easy to locate and follow.

 The hike takes about 1h 30min, while an extra 30min detour takes you to the marvelous Gletschergarten (Glacier Garden).

 The Himmelsleiter also referred to as Jacob’s Ladder, Ladder to Heaven, or Stairway to Heaven, is a popular destination for climbing enthusiasts.
 It is part of the Klettersteig Donnerkogel and is a Via Ferrata that spans a 40-meter gorge on the Donnerkogel, providing a thrilling experience for those who dare to cross it.
 Reservations can be made here.

 From the Vorderer Gosausee, first, take the Gosaukammbahn cable car up into the Zwieselalm.
 Then take the path to the Gablonzer Hütte and finally follow the signs toward the official starting point of the Klettersteig Donnerkogel.